cartalyst/sentry/readme.md

 # Sentry

-Sentry is a simple, easy to use authorization and authentication package built for FuelPHP.
+Sentry is a simple, easy to use authorization and authentication package built for Laravel.
 It also provides additional features such as user groups and additional security features.

 ###Quickstart